toabaobutchi/language-intergrated-query/2_linq_query_expression.md

         new Person { Name = "Thinh", Address = "HaNoi" }
     };

-    var personByAddress = from person in persons group person by person.Address;
+    var personByAddress = from person in people group person by person.Address;

     foreach(var personGroup in personByAddress)